aaronbloomfield/ccc/hws/daoweb3/index.md

 You can find all the past events that a contract (or many contracts) emitted.
 The blockchain explorer uses this to find when an NFT was minted or transferred, or when a TokenCC is minted or transferred; both emit the `Transfer()` event (this is done in the ERC20.sol or ERC721.sol contract).
 In Javascript, you use the `getPastLogs()` function.

 As an example, we will examine a NFTManager contract.
 Pick any deployed NFTManager, and get it's address.
-You'll also need it's ABI; you can get the INFTManager's abi via this file: [INFTManager.abi](../tokens/INFTManager.abi) (use the one for INFTManager.sol; there are a bunch in that file).

 Go to any of the .php pages that *already* load up the web3 Javascript library.
 Load up the Javascript console (ctrl-shift-C).

-Enter the following two commands, putting in the appropriate values:
+Enter the following commands, putting in the appropriate value (the address of the NFTManager we are getting the events of):

 ```
-// the address of the contract you want to get the past events of, such as your NFTManager:
 var addr='0x01234567890abcdef01234567890abcdef012345'
-// the ABI of the
-var abi = [...]
 ```

 You can then pull up the past logs via: